jwynia/ink-cli-node-context-network/context-network/foundation/project_definition.md

 ### Project Overview

-The Node-TypeScript Context Network is a specialized template for starting new Node.js TypeScript projects with built-in LLM management and navigation capabilities.
-It provides a structured approach to managing the complex web of decisions, designs, and domain knowledge that underlies Node-TypeScript development, while maintaining a clear separation between planning artifacts (context network) and implementation code (app/ directory).
+The Ink CLI Context Network is a specialized template for starting new Ink-based command-line applications with built-in LLM management and navigation capabilities.
+It provides a structured approach to managing the complex web of decisions, designs, and domain knowledge that underlies React-based terminal UI development, while maintaining a clear separation between planning artifacts (context network) and implementation code (app/ directory).

 ### Vision Statement

-To transform Node-TypeScript development by creating a seamless bridge between human developers, AI agents, and project knowledge, enabling teams to navigate the rapidly evolving Node.js ecosystem and build more maintainable, comprehensible, and evolvable TypeScript applications.
+To transform Ink CLI development by creating a seamless bridge between human developers, AI agents, and project knowledge, enabling teams to navigate the evolving terminal UI ecosystem and build more maintainable, comprehensible, and evolvable React-based command-line applications.

 ### Mission Statement

-The Node-TypeScript Context Network template provides development teams with a structured knowledge management system that captures the "why" behind Node-TypeScript decisions, preserves institutional knowledge about framework choices and configurations, facilitates onboarding to complex Node.js projects, and enables AI-assisted development through clear separation of planning and implementation artifacts.
+The Ink CLI Context Network template provides development teams with a structured knowledge management system that captures the "why" behind CLI design decisions, preserves institutional knowledge about component architecture and user interaction patterns, facilitates onboarding to complex terminal applications, and enables AI-assisted development through clear separation of planning and implementation artifacts.

 ### Project Objectives

-1. Provide a specialized context network structure optimized for Node.js TypeScript projects
+1. Provide a specialized context network structure optimized for Ink CLI projects
-2. Establish clear patterns for documenting Node-TypeScript architecture decisions, framework selections, and configuration choices
+2. Establish clear patterns for documenting CLI architecture decisions, component selections, and user interaction design choices
-3. Create navigation paths tailored to Node.js development roles and TypeScript-specific tasks
+3. Create navigation paths tailored to CLI development roles and terminal UI-specific tasks
-4. Enable effective collaboration between human developers and AI agents in the Node.js ecosystem
+4. Enable effective collaboration between human developers and AI agents in the Ink ecosystem
-5. Reduce knowledge silos around framework choices, build configurations, and TypeScript patterns
+5. Reduce knowledge silos around component architecture, input handling, and terminal compatibility patterns
-6. Document decision-making processes for the rapidly evolving Node.js ecosystem
+6. Document decision-making processes for the evolving terminal UI ecosystem
-7. Preserve institutional knowledge about TypeScript configuration and tooling choices
+7. Preserve institutional knowledge about CLI user experience design and terminal rendering optimization

 ### Success Criteria